-Anglican theologian N. T. Wright states in Simply Christian that every society has one unforgiveable sin.
-Many would argue that the unforgiveable sin today is the sexual abuse of children.
+Anglican theologian N. T. Wright states in Simply Christian that every society has one unforgivable sin.
+Many would argue that the unforgivable sin today is the sexual abuse of children.

 Craig accepted God’s pardon for his unforgiveable sin through Christ.
 He has been living under grace since then, but he still struggles with the consequences of what he did.
 “No one ever grows up thinking they’re going to become a sex offender,” he says.
 “One of God’s greatest gifts is a child’s innocence.
 I live with the knowledge that I destroyed this in these girls’ lives.”

 The U.S. Department of Justice’s Sex Offender Registry includes the names and locations of 549,000 persons convicted of or charged with sex crimes.
 The odds are that if you are reading this article, you have come into contact with a sex offender or a victim, whether you know it or not.
 This in itself may account for the emotionally charged responses to sex offenders.

 “549,000 persons convicted of or charged with sex crimes.”
 And that’s only the ones who got caught.
 How high a number are out there?